csaez/rigicon/docs/library.md

 Gives read only acces to the on disk file with the data.

 ### LibraryItem.`destroy()`
-This method destroy all the dependencies of the LibraryItem, returns `True` if the operation was succesfull or `False` if it fails.
+This method destroy all the dependencies of the LibraryItem, returns `True` if the operation was succesfull, otherwise it returns `False`.

     import rigicon.library as lib
     # remove first library item
     item = lib.items.pop(0)
     item.destroy()